catberry/catberry/docs/index.md

 module.exports = Some;

 /**
- * Creates new instance of the "some" component.
+ * Creates a new instance of the "some" component.
  * @constructor
  */
 function Some() {